Codes over Trees: Introduction

-Motivated by the coding theory approach, in this work we apply the tree distance, which is a metric, in order to study \textit{codes over trees} with a prescribed minimum tree distance.
-This family of codes can be used for the correction of edge erasures and errors.
-In Section~\ref{sec:defs}, we formally define the tree distance and codes over trees as well as several more useful definitions and properties.
-An \emph{edge erasure} is the event in which one of the edges in the tree is erased and a forest is received with two sub-trees.
+This paper is organized as follows.
+In Section~\ref{sec:defs}, we formally define the tree distance and codes over trees as well as several more useful definitions and properties for balls of trees, that will be defined in the sequel.
+An \emph{edge erasure} is the event in which one of the edges in the tree is erased and a forest is received with two connected components.
 This is also extended to the erasure of multiple edges.
-If $t$ edges are erased, then a forest with $t+1$ sub-trees is received and the number of such forests is $\binom{n-1}{t}$.
-In Section~\ref{ch:bound_trees}, by using several known results on the number of forests with a fixed number of sub-trees we are able to derive a sphere packing bound for codes over trees.
+If $t$ edges are erased, then a forest with $t+1$ connected components is received and the number of such forests is $\binom{n-1}{t}$.
+In Section~\ref{sec:main} we summarize all main results of the paper.
+In Section~\ref{ch:bound_trees}, by using several known results on the number of forests with a fixed number of connected components we are able to derive a sphere packing bound for codes over trees.
 More specifically, the size of codes over trees of minimum tree distance $d$ cannot be greater than $\cO(n^{n-d-1})$.
 In Section~\ref{sec:ball size}, we study balls of trees.
-The \emph{tree ball of trees} of a given tree $T$ consists of all trees which their tree distance from $T$ is at most some fixed radius $t$.
+The \emph{tree ball of trees} of a given tree $T$ consists of all trees such that their tree distance from $T$ is at most some fixed radius $t$.
 These balls are not regular.
 In this section, these balls are studied for radius one.
 Balls with a general radius are studied in Section~\ref{sec:gen}.
-In Section~\ref{sec:lines_trees}, it is shown that the size of the star (i.e. it has one node connected to all other nodes), line (i.e., the tree has two leaves and the degree of all other nodes is two) tree ball is $\Theta(n^{2t}),\Theta(n^{3t})$, respectively.
-These results establish the observations from~\cite{Gottlieb}, in which this property was observed by computing balls of radius one for all trees of size at most 20.
-We also show that the average size of the ball is $\Theta(n^{2.5t})$.
+In Section~\ref{sec:lines_trees}, the size of star, path tree tree ball is presented, respectively.
 Lastly, in Section~\ref{tree:const}, for a fixed $d$ we show a construction of codes over trees of size $\Omega(n^{n-2d})$.
 It is also shown that it is possible to construct codes of cardinality $\Omega(n^2)$, while the minimum distance $d$ approaches $\lfloor 3n/4 \rfloor$ and $n$ is a prime number.
 Finally, Section~\ref{sec:conc} concludes the paper.